space-wizards/website-content/content/post/21-10-01-progress-report-27.md

 - Battery charge indicator for substations and APCs. *Contributed by 20kdc*
 - You can now cycle channels while typing. *Contributed by Clyybber*
 - Claymore. *Contributed by TaralGit*
-- Several simple medicines. *Contributed by scaly-chimp*
+- several simple medicines. *Contributed by scaly-chimp*
 - New technologies and balanced/added recipes for the lathes. *Contributed by Seth*
 - Integer scaling option.
 Turn it off to get rid of black bars at the cost of less crisp scaling *Contributed by Visne*
 - Crayon and Toolbelt sprites now dynamically show their contents. *Contributed by Ygg01*